NFI2101 – Runology - Runic Inscriptions from the Migration Period to the Viking Age

 Recommended previous knowledge

-This course builds on knowledge of Old Norse and some basic knowledge of the history of the Germanic languages.
-The syllabus literature will be in Scandinavian languages, English and, in some cases, German.
-Basic knowledge in runology equivalent to the course NFI1100 - Runology - a general introduction is required.
+The course presupposes some knowledge of Old Norse and of the history of the North Germanic languages, and the courses NFI1101 – Norr?n grammatikk og eldre spr?khistorie, 4120?or equivalent are recommended.
+The syllabus literature will be in English, modern Scandinavian languages and, in some cases, German.

 Overlapping courses